CIRCL/factual-rules-generator/README.md

 In `test/` some example of software to install is give, it's use a specific format :

-- First, there's the name of the packages to install using choclatey (https://community.chocolatey.org/packages) before `:`
+- First, there's the name of the packages to install using chocolatey (https://community.chocolatey.org/packages) before `:`
+    - Or, you have to put the name of the exe or msi (`test/app.txt`)
 - Second, after `:` there's the name of the exe to extract and run it (without extension).
+- Finally, after `,` you need to specified the installer: (`putty.msi:putty,installer:msiexec`)
+    - choco
+    - msiexec
+    - exe

 ## Run

-`bin/server.py` is the first script to run and `bin/Generator.py` is the second and the last.
+ `bin/Generator.py` is the only script to run.